xenon-middleware/xenon/doc/userguide_src.md

     "local",""                     the local scheduler
-    "ssh","example.com"            connect to a remote scheduler at example.com using SSH "slurm",""                     connect to a local slurm scheduler "slurm","test@example.com:44"  connect to a remote slurm scheduler at example.com via SSH on port 44 with "test" as user name.
+    "ssh","example.com"            connect to a remote scheduler at example.com using SSH "slurm",""                     connect to a local slurm scheduler "slurm","test@example.com:44"  connect to a remote slurm scheduler at example.com via SSH on port 44 with user "test".

 When a __Scheduler__ is no longer used, is __must__ be closed using the __close__ method.
 The __isOpen__ method can be use to check if a __Scheduler__ is open or closed.
 A __Scheduler__ contains the following: